rsdoiel/antenna/archives/2025/weather_2025.07.md

 ---

-## SPC - No MDs are in effect as of Wed Feb 19 13:55:01 UTC 2025
+## SPC - No MDs are in effect as of Thu Feb 20 12:55:01 UTC 2025

-date: 2025-02-19, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-02-20, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Wed Feb 19 13:55:01 UTC 2025.
+No Mesoscale Discussions are in effect as of Thu Feb 20 12:55:01 UTC 2025.

 <br>